lilyosah/tech-knowledgebase/Design Patterns.md

 : Reusable structure, behavior, strategy, or technique that captures a proven solution to a collection of similar problems by separating the things that change form the things that stay the same
 - Blueprint for a design

+GoF (Gang of four design pattern) authors:
+> - "Prefer composition and delegation over inheritance"
+> - "Program to an interface, not an implementation"

 ==Antipattern:== Code that looks like it should follow a pattern but doesn't.
 Not DRY, needless repetition